 How many cards do you deal in Egyptian Ratscrew?

-This game is played with a French-style deck of 52 cards.
-The dealer deals all cards equally among the players, so in the case of two players, each gets 26 cards.
+This game is played with 52 cards.
+The dealer deals all cards equally among the players.
 If the number of players is odd, one player will have one more card than the others.